History

 Today

-PGAdesign has always prioritized staying at the cutting edge of their field.
-Having been early adopters of both AutoCAD and Revit, PGAdesign has continued to remain ahead of the curve with other industry innovations and technologies.
-They also embraced sustainable practices before they became commonplace.
-These qualities remain integral to PGAdesign’s zeitgeist and practice today.
+PGAdesign continues to prioritize staying at the cutting edge of the landscape architecture field.
+Having been early adopters of both AutoCAD and Revit, PGAdesign remains ahead of the curve with other industry innovations and technologies, including many sustainable practices.
+This drive remains integral to PGAdesign’s zeitgeist and practice today.

 PGAdesign